History

 1965-75 Vietnam War

-This “dirty war” that involved more than 3.5 million young conscripts aged 19 to 23, and who was “lost” in the corridors of the White House and public opinion in the United States, is 20000km from the theater of operations, continues to presently traumatize American society.
+This “dirty war” that involved more than 3.5 million young conscripts aged 19 to 23, and who were “lost” in the corridors of the White House and public opinion in the United States, is 20000km from the theater of operations, continues to presently traumatize American society.

 Ho Chi Minh,

-The victory of Hanoi the Communist will be celebrated with great pomp this Thursday in Saigon, renamed Ho Chi Minh City.
-Forty years after the end of the Vietnam War , the Communist Party remains at the helm of an administratively reunited country, but its ideological victory is half-hearted.
+The victory of Hanoi the Communist will be celebrated with great pomp this Thursday in Saigon renamed Ho Chi Minh City.
+Forty years after the end of the Vietnam War, the Communist Party remains at the helm of an administratively reunited country, but its ideological victory is half-hearted.

-Capitalism, inequality and corruption.
-This alliance, set in contemporary Vietnam, casts doubt on some of the legacy of communist values for which the North Vietnamese soldiers fought, until Saigon fell pro-American on April 30, 1975.
+Capitalism, inequality, and corruption.
+This alliance, set in contemporary Vietnam, casts doubt on some of the legacy of communist values for which the North Vietnamese soldiers fought until Saigon fell pro-American on April 30, 1975.

 A large military parade is scheduled for Thursday in the streets of Ho Chi Minh City.
 President, Prime Minister, members of the Single Party … All must make the trip for this celebration of reunited Vietnam, broadcast live on national television, in tribute to the millions of Vietnamese killed during the war.

-Tonkin Gulf resolution (1965)
+Tonkin Gulf Resolution (1965)

-Shortly before its introduction, a naval battle occurred in the Gulf of Tonkin on August 2, 1964 between the USS Mdox destroyer of North Vietnam and the Squron 135 torpedo navy.
+Shortly before its introduction, a naval battle occurred in the Gulf of Tonkin on August 2, 1964, between the USS Mdox destroyer of North Vietnam and the Squron 135 torpedo navy.
 Although there were no American casualties, they suffered, an American plane was damaged and four sailors from North Vietnam died.
-This was followed two days later by an attack by the USS Mdox and the USS Turner Joy on presumed North Vietnamese ships.
+This was followed two days later by an attack by the USS Maddox and the USS Turner Joy on presumed North Vietnamese ships.
 Although the event is collectively known as the Gulf of Tonkin incident, the evidence shows that the second shot attack most likely involved an imaginary enemy since no remains or bodies were ever found.
 Despite this fact, it was reported that the incident at the time was authentic and has become a reason to intensify the conflict.

 Very little opposition to the resolution of the Gulf of Tonkin occurred in the short time between its introduction and the final vote.
-Congressman Eugene Siler Kentucky opposed the measure of the House of Representatives; However, he was not present in the vote.
+Congressman Eugene Siler Kentucky opposed the measure of the House of Representatives; however, he was not present in the vote.
 Senators Wayne Morse of Oregon and Ernest Gruening of Arkansas are opposed to escalation in the Senate.
 Despite these officials fighting against their passage, the Gulf of Tonkin resolution passed dramatically, giving the president the opportunity to initiate a significant buildup of forces.

 Because of the legislation, the conflict in Vietnam went on for another 11 years before the United States finally withdrew during the fall of Saigon in 1975.
-In the same resolution it was repealed in 1971 by President Richard Nixon.
+In the same resolution, it was repealed in 1971 by President Richard Nixon.
 Additional limits on presidential war powers were established in 1973.
-Nixon vetoed the first War Powers Resolution in 1973, but was ignored by Congress, making it a law that is still in effect today.
+Nixon vetoed the first War Powers Resolution in 1973 but was ignored by Congress, making it a law that is still in effect today.

-1968 TET offensive
+1968 TET Offensive

-Tens of thousands of people marched on Saturday, January 27, in Washington, at the call of the collective United for Peace and Justice to demand the withdrawal of US troops from Iraq .
-The demonstrators, from all over the country, carried placards on which one could read : ” made back the troops now! ‘‘, ” The reinforcements are a lie ‘‘, or ‘better clean water only bombs’’.
+Tens of thousands of people marched on Saturday, January 27, in Washington at the call of the collective United for Peace and Justice to demand the withdrawal of US troops from Iraq.
+The demonstrators, from all over the country, carried placards on which one could read: ” Made back the troops now! ‘‘, ” The reinforcements are a lie ‘‘, or ‘better clean water only bombs’’.

 Early 1970s Paris Peace Talks

-The Peace of Paris Agreements of 1973 are armistice agreements signed on 27 January 1973 in Paris to end the Vietnam War .
-They were concluded between the United States and the Democratic Republic of Vietnam ( North Vietnam ), the Republic of Vietnam ( South Vietnam ) and the National Front for the Liberation of South Vietnam ( Viet Cong ).
+The Peace of Paris Agreements of 1973 are armistice agreements signed on 27 January 1973 in Paris to end the Vietnam War.
+They were concluded between the United States and the Democratic Republic of Vietnam ( North Vietnam ), the Republic of Vietnam ( South Vietnam ), and the National Front for the Liberation of South Vietnam ( Viet Cong ).

 Initially, the United States did not recognize the role of the FNL, as the Democratic Republic of Vietnam did not recognize the role of the Republic of Vietnam.
 The preamble of the negotiations was played in pairs between Hanoi and Washington, the two main belligerents, to end up integrating the two parts of the southern zone of Vietnam.